fwupd/fwupd/docs/building.md

 This will send the firmware archive from the locally built `fwupdmgr` to the locally built daemon using a file descriptor, which will call the new plugin code with the firmware blob in the archive.
 The daemon terminal will also show lots of useful debugging during this process.

-## Debugging fwupd
+## Using Visual Studio Code to debug

+The [debugger](https://code.visualstudio.com/Docs/editor/debugging) that is part of [Visual Studio Code](https://code.visualstudio.com/) is really helpful for debugging issues.
+During build time a set of launch targets will have been created for use with Visual Studio Code.
-When setup using the virtualenv all 3 binaries have the ability be launched with a debugger attached as a **user** by using `DEBUG=1` in the environment.
+All 3 binaries have the ability be launched with a debugger attached as a **user** by using `DEBUG=1` in the environment.

+### debugging `fwupdtool` and `fwupdmgr`

 For example to debug `fwupdtool` you would launch it like this: